pgroonga/pgroonga.github.io/index.md

 ## About PGroonga

-PGroonga (p-g-runga) is an extension for PostgreSQL to use [Groonga](http://groonga.org/) as an index.
+PGroonga (píːzí:lúnɡά) is a PostgreSQL extension to use [Groonga](http://groonga.org/) as the index.

-PostgreSQL isn't CJK full text search ready by default.
-You can use super fast CJK ready full text search feature by installing PGroonga into your PostgreSQL!
+As default, PostgreSQL isn't capable for CJK full text search.
+You can use super fast CJK full text search feature by installing PGroonga into your PostgreSQL!

 ## Documentations